 Symptoms of a bleeding disorder include:

 - easy bruising

 - bleeding that won’t stop, even after applying pressure to the wound

 - swollen or painful joints

-If your doctor suspects that you may have a bleeding disorder, he or she may order a PT test to help make the diagnosis.
-Your doctor may also order a PT test to make sure that your blood is clotting normally before you undergo major surgery, even if you have no symptoms of a bleeding disorder.
+If your doctor suspects you have a bleeding disorder, they may order a PT test to help make a diagnosis.
+Even if you have no symptoms of a bleeding disorder, your doctor may order a PT test to make sure your blood is clotting normally before you undergo major surgery.

 If you have a bleeding disorder, your doctor may recommend factor replacement therapy or a transfusion of blood platelets or fresh frozen plasma.